EQ Safety Benchmark · Ikwe.ai

 Not assumptions.

 Three published studies.
 Timestamped.
 Open.
-The benchmark predates the company — and the numbers don't let the industry off the hook.
+The benchmark predates the company, and the numbers are what they are.

 54.7%